 This is an updated post

-What do you need to do once you have registered for GST?
+What do I need to do once I've registered for GST?

-Now that you are registered for GST, there are several additional steps you need to follow:
+Now that you're registered for GST, there are several additional steps you need to follow:

 - Remember to include GST in your prices for all goods and services you sell for over $82.50.

 - You will need to issue tax invoices to your buyers.
 These should include information such as your ABN and the total amount to pay, including GST.

 - Make sure you keep all your tax invoices.

 - Lodge a Business Activity Statement (BAS) to report your sales and purchases.
 Then, at the end of the financial year, you will need to either pay GST or receive a GST refund.